mattjegan/awesome-hacktoberfest/contributing.md

 > Hacktoberfest's value #2 **Quantity is fun, quality is key**

-> Be wary of this before posting **Spammy PRs can be labeled as “invalid.” ** Also, Just adding oneself to contributing.md will probably marked as invalid.
+> Be wary of this before posting **Spammy PRs can be labeled as “invalid.” **

+>Also, just adding oneself to contributing.md will probably marked as invalid.

 See <https://hacktoberfest.digitalocean.com/details> for details.

 ## Updating your PR